 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in healthcare ethics and law, and how the two disciplines interact
+- Expand on your interest in healthcare ethics and law, and how the two disciplines interact.

-- You want to learn how philosophical and medico-legal issues can be resolved in a healthcare setting
+- Learn how philosophical and medico-legal issues can be resolved in a healthcare setting.

-- You want the flexibility to pursue your ethical and legal interests without the need to complete a full master's degree
+- Pursue your ethical and legal interests without the need to complete a full master's degree.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.